 Authentication Database

 Enter the name of the database to which the database account of the source ApsaraDB for MongoDB instance belongs.
-If it has not been modified, it is the default admin.
+The default value is admin.

 Database Account

 Enter the database account of the source ApsaraDB for MongoDB instance.
-For permission requirements, see Permissions required for database accounts.
+For information about the required permissions, see Permissions required for database accounts.

 Database Password